PatchouliGooo/TBM_Perception/README.md

 # TBM-Excavatability

-### Machine-Perception–Oriented Excavatability Classification for TBM Automation
+### Weakly Supervised Prototype Learning for TBM-Oriented Ground Classification

 The implementation associated with our paper
 *Weakly Supervised Prototype Learning for TBM-Oriented Ground Classification*